smore88/smore88/README.md

 ### Introduction

-I am currently a Computer Science & Physics undergraduate at the University of Illinois - Urbana Champaign(UIUC).
-I am very interested in Machine Learning, Applications of Generative AI(Safety and LLM Agents), as well as Full Stack Development. check out my projects!
+I am currently a Computer Science & Physics undergraduate at the University of Illinois - Urbana Champaign(UIUC) graduating in December 2025.
+I am very interested in Machine Learning, building LLM Agents, as well as Full Stack Development. check out my projects!
+I am actively looking for Fall/Spring Co-Op and summer internship opportunities.
+For the past little over a year, I have been a Software Engineering Intern at Synchrony Financial headquartered in Chicago, IL.

 ### Connect With Me: